vinumeris/updatefx/README.md

 * Beta/alpha channels.
 * Experiments.
-* Ability to use a TREZOR to store the signing keys.

 UpdateFX is [Apache 2.0 licensed](http://www.apache.org/licenses/LICENSE-2.0.html) which means you can use it in proprietary projects if you want.
 There may in future be a "pro" version that has additional functionality, for a price.